GabyC0/Methods/README.md

 <h3>Description of method:</h3>
 - Splits a string into an array of substrings, and returns the new array.
 <h3>How it works:</h3>
+The method divides a string in an ordered list of substrings and puts them into an array.
+The division is done by searching for a pattern.
 <h3>Syntax:</h3>

 ```
+string.split(separator, limit)
 ```

 <h3>Time Complexity:</h3>